For 4th phase of LS polls, 287 candidates in age group of 245 to 40 years

 Association for Democratic Reforms analysed the affidavits of 928 candidates and in its report it also stated that 96 women are in the fray for this phase of the elections.

-287(31%) candidates have declared their age to be between 25 to 40 years while 489 (53%) candidates have declared their age to be between 41 to 60 years.
-There are 148(16%) candidates who have declared their age to be between 61 to 80 years.
+287(31 per cent) candidates have declared their age to be between 25 to 40 years while 489 (53 per cent) candidates have declared their age to be between 41 to 60 years.
+There are 148(16 per cent) candidates who have declared their age to be between 61 to 80 years.
 1 candidate has declared his age to be above 80 years.
-3 candidates have not given their age.
-96(10%) female candidates are contesting in the Lok Sabha Phase 4 elections.
+Three candidates have not given their age.
+96(10 per cent) female candidates are contesting in the Lok Sabha Phase 4 elections.

 50:50: Cong-BJP field an equal number of crorepatis for 4th phase of LS Polls